cpske/ISP/review/review-answers.md

    Explanation:  Prioritize your log messages so that events which are more likely to need attention have a higher priority.
    The usual meanings of the priorities are:
-   * TRACE - flow of execution of the program, such as entering or leaving a method.
+   * TRACE - flow of execution of the program, such as entering or leaving methods.
 Even more verbose than DEBUG.
-   * DEBUG - messages useful for debugging the application
+   * DEBUG - messages useful to developers for debugging or analyzing the application
    * INFO - events, activity, or actions that might help explain "what happened" while program was running.
+Routine activity is usually logged here.
-   * WARNING - an unusual condition, or something that may need attention
+   * WARNING - an unusual condition, or something that may need attention.
    * ERROR - software, hardware, or environment error.
 Something that should normally not occur.
    * CRITICAL or FATAL - an error that causes the application (or part of it) to stop working.